Partners & Projects

 WHO Integrated Data Platform (WIDP) servers maintenance

-WHO has started to implement an online platform called the WHO integrated data platform (WIDP) based on DHIS2.
-It is currently used for global reporting and individual data report by several programmes at WHO.
+WHO implements an online platform called the WHO integrated data platform (WIDP) based on DHIS2.
+It is currently used for global aggregated and individual data reporting by several programmes at WHO.
 WIDP is actually included in a more ambitious framework called the World Information System for Control and Elimination on Neglected Tropical Diseases (WISCENTD).
 It is an information system which aims at providing a consolidated and integrated view on NTDs spanning data from official and non-official data sources.
 At this moment three Departments at WHO are using WIDP: Management of Noncommunicable Diseases, Disability, Violence and Injury Prevention (NVI), Hepatitis andHealth Work Force.

-EyeSeeTea is, since May 2018, taking care of part of the general maintenance of the WIDP, ensuring that all servers are properly working, helping with any user issue and developing administration tools & scripts for the admins of the platform.
+EyeSeeTea is, since May 2018, collaborating with the general maintenance of the WIDP, ensuring that all servers are properly working, helping with any user issue and developing administration tools & scripts for the admins of the platform.

 The District Health Information System (DHIS) is used in more than 60 countries around the world.
 DHIS is an open source software platform for reporting, analysis and dissemination of data.
 The core development activities of the DHIS 2 platform are coordinated by the Department of Informatics at the University of Oslo, and supported by NORAD, PEPFAR, The Global Fund to Fight AIDS, Tuberculosis and Malaria, UNICEF and the University of Oslo (UiO).